Data Scientists and AI

 What changes for Data Scientists?

 This model combines BLS Employment Projections (2023–2033 horizon, interpolated to 2030) with an AI disruption factor calibrated for the US labor market (at-will employment, higher labor mobility, stronger AI adoption).
-A range of -8% to -5% means employment for Data Scientists is modeled to decline by 2030.
+A range of +7% to +13% means employment for Data Scientists is modeled to grow by 2030.
 This is a scenario, not a prediction.

 IT & Computing and AI